MicrosoftDocs/win32/desktop-src/Fax/-mfax-managing-queues-and-archives.md

 ---
-Description: 'In Windows Vista, the FaxConfiguration object is used to set properties of archive and queue folders.
-The following Microsoft Visual Basic examples show how to do this.' ms.assetid: 'ff01d86e-3aae-4bbf-8221-e0d219d2687c'
+Description: In Windows Vista, the FaxConfiguration object is used to set properties of archive and queue folders.
+The following Microsoft Visual Basic examples show how to do this. ms.assetid: ff01d86e-3aae-4bbf-8221-e0d219d2687c
-title: Managing Queues and Archives
+title: Managing Queues and Archives ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Managing Queues and Archives